 - The Surin Phuket 5

-There are expensive condos—30,000 to 40,000 baht ($850-$1,140) for a one-bedroom apartment.
-There’s more housing across the main road and at the junction with Bang Tao, but it’s a 10-minute or more walk to the beach.
-Even the Hilton is not on the first line and requires crossing a small road.
+There are expensive condos – 30-40 thousand thb for a one-bedroom flat.
+There’s also accommodation beyond the main road and at the junction with Bang Tao, but you’ll have to walk to the beach itself for 10 minutes or more.
+Even the Hilton isn’t on the front line and you’ll have to cross a small road.

-There is no accommodation directly on the beach, just a promenade with cafes, and behind it stretches a large undeveloped area like a park.
+There’s no accommodation directly on the beach at all, only a promenade with cafes behind which runs a large undeveloped space, something like a park, along the entire length of the beach.

 How to Find the Beach

-There is centralized parking in the middle of the beach, near the temple.
-A narrow road runs along the promenade between two rows of cafes and shops, where you can drive through and park a bike.
-To the north, a road goes through the village and hotels to Bang Tao.
+There’s a centralised car park in the middle of the beach, not far from the temple.
+A narrow road runs along the promenade between two rows of cafes and shops; you can drive through and park a motorbike too.
+In the north, the road through the village and hotels leads to Bang Tao.

-A busier and larger road leads away from the shore to McDonald’s and a large Tesco Lotus, both near Bang Tao.
+A busier and larger road leads away from the shore and brings you to McDonald’s and the large Lotus, located not far from Bang Tao.

-It takes about 40 minutes to walk from Surin to McDonald’s and Tesco Lotus, passing a continuous line of local shops, European-style restaurants, bakeries, a local market, and mosques.
-The road in the other direction goes uphill to Kamala.
+It’s about a 40-minute walk from Surin to McDonald’s and Lotus, through an endless string of local shops, quite civilised European restaurants and bakeries, a local market and mosques.
+In the other direction, the road climbs uphill and leads to Kamala.